 How about me, the Old Bed Guy, and what I can do and can’t do.
 I will not blindly recommend any mattress when writing this blog.
 I will tell you how to make your best decision.
 I do praise a handful of mattress factories that stand out in the race to the top of the quality pyramid, and even more rarely praise any individual mattress with the exception for people who fill out the Survey on the home page.
 If I think that there is a mattress more appropriate for you than any other one I know of, I will recommend it with appropriate praise.
-At the time of writing, I praise a the Simmons Black Suri Beautyrest Plush Pillow Top a Macy’s exclusive because it is the best Beautyrest out of hundreds of versions.
+At the time of writing, I often praise a the Simmons Black Lilian Beautyrest Plush Pillow Top, a Macy’s exclusive because it is the best Beautyrest out of hundreds of versions.
 It has some good latex padding surrounded by synthetic foams diminishing the durability somewhat, but the innerspring arrangement is also the best in this exclusive Macy’s line.
 The Charles P. Rogers Estate Powercore that Consumer Reports rates as the number one of all tested innerspring mattresses really deserves to be listed as best.
-This 162 year old uncompromising mattress maker offers about seven different firmnesses/support levels for this all-latex padded hybrid innerspring #1 mattress.
+This 162 year old uncompromising mattress maker offers about seven or eight different firmnesses/support levels for this all-latex padded hybrid innerspring #1 mattress.
 I also like another Macy’s exclusive, “Hotel Collection by Aireloom Vitagenic Holland Maid Latex Luxury Firm” , a real mouthful.
 Consumer Reports likes it less than I do and I really do not understand why.
 Possibly they expected it to be more durable for the price.
 This mattress is very well made, and while it has some synthetics that I do not care much for, it has quite a bit of latex that I do.
 I estimate that it will last twice as long as most current major brand mattresses, 8 or 10 years instead of four or five.
 Only at Macy’s.
 The Estate Powercore line at Charles P. Rogers should last at least fifteen years for sleepers with reasonably normal BMI numbers.